mohammedyasserattwa/sparkify-churn-prediction/README.md

 ## Key Insights

-Our analysis culminated in profound discoveries outlined in our [Medium Blog Post](https://medium.com/@mohammedyasserattwa/predicting-churn-using-pyspark-f8c20b9bd9a4).
+Our analysis culminated in profound discoveries outlined in my [Medium Blog Post](https://medium.com/@mohammedyasserattwa/predicting-churn-using-pyspark-f8c20b9bd9a4).
 Here, we dissect the technical intricacies, revealing the methodologies and insights that drove our project forward.
-Notably, our Random Forest Classifier emerged as the frontrunner, boasting an impressive F1 score and accuracy metrics, both reaching 0.88.

 ## Acknowledgements